MahdiAzarBarenji/MahdiAzarBarenji.github.io/_pages/publications.md

 ### Numerical and analytical study of green hydrogen integration into the existing grids for net-zero GHG emissions and for heating homes: Case study in BC, Canada

-A. Jalil Khabbazi and R. Li, "Numerical and analytical study of green hydrogen integration into the existing grids for net-zero GHG emissions and for heating homes: Case study in BC, Canada", (In preparation to submit).
+A. Jalil Khabbazi and R. Li, "Numerical and analytical study of green hydrogen integration into the existing grids for net-zero GHG emissions and for heating homes: Case study in BC, Canada", (In preparation to submit to the International Journal of Hydrogen Energy).

 ---
 <!-- {% if author.googlescholar %}